User

 I would stress again the importance of working with a qualified CPA and Qualified Intermediary BEFORE you sell your investment real estate.
 Working with the Qualified Intermediary (QI) is required, and working alongside the CPA is advised.

-Unfortunately, many CPAs in the marketplace are not informed and/or educated on how these real estate transactions work.
-You can find referrals for QI’s and qualified CPAs on our website.
+Unfortunately, many CPAs in the marketplace are not informed and/or educated about how these real estate transactions work.
+You can find referrals for QIs and qualified CPAs on our website.
 You can also speak with an advisor and receive counsel on whether a DST is or isn’t a good idea for you.

-What if I am not accredited but still want to sell and invest in passive real estate?
+What if I am not Accredited but still want to sell or invest in passive real estate?

 You can still do a 1031 Exchange, defer your capital gains tax and invest in a property that you manage, or you could sell your real estate and pay any applicable capital gains and then invest in something passive like a Real Estate Investment Trust (REIT).